vickdayaram/deep-dev-blog/content/blog/reverse-every-k-element-sub-list/index.md

 * Iterate through the list while currentNode !== null
 * Increment the counter in each iteration
 * If the counter === k and currentNode !== null
-  * Declare rightPart, and initialize it to currentNode.next
+  * Declare rightPart, and initialize it to currentNode.next for next iteration
+  * Disconnect and reverse
     * Set currentNode.next to null to disconnect the list
     * Reverse the list from the startingNode
   * If there is no head, set it to currentNode
+  * Re connect
-  * If there is a leftPart, connect it to currentNode
+    * Connect to left: If there is a leftPart, connect it to currentNode
+    * Connect to right: Set startingNode.next to rightPart
+  * Re set for next iteration
     * Set leftPart to startingNode
-  * Set startingNode.next to rightPart
     * Set startingNode to rightPart
     * Set currentNode to rightPart
     * Set counter to 1
 * Return newHead

 Lets code it up!